FactuallyMiserable/SmartAC/README.md

 # Smart AC Controller (ESP8266)

 This project combines skills in electronics and embedded systems to transform a traditional ("dumb") AC unit into a web-controlled smart device.
-It uses an ESP8266 microcontroller programmed in C++ to simulate remote button presses using BJT transistors and exposes a REST API via a local web server.
+It uses an ESP8266 microcontroller programmed in the Arduino language (C/C++) to simulate remote button presses using BJT transistors and exposes a REST API via a local web server.
 Additionally, it updates a free DNS record using your current public IP address, allowing you to control your AC remotely even if your IP changes.

 ---